Types of brain and spinal cord tumors in adults

 Astrocytomas are tumors that start in glial cells called astrocytes.
 About 2 out of 10 brain tumors are astrocytomas.

 Most astrocytomas can spread widely throughout the brain and blend with the normal brain tissue, which can make them very hard to remove by surgery.
-Sometimes they spread along the CSF pathways.
+Sometimes they spread along the cerebrospinal fluid (CSF) pathways.
 It is very rare for them to spread outside of the brain or spinal cord.

-Astrocytomas are often classified as low grade, intermediate grade, or high grade, based on how the cells look under the microscope.
+Astrocytomas are often classified as high grade, intermediate grade, or low grade, based largely on how the cells look under the microscope.

 - Intermediate-grade astrocytomas, or anaplastic astrocytomas, grow at a moderate rate.

-Some low-grade types of astrocytomas called non-infiltrating astrocytomas do not usually grow into nearby tissues and tend to have a good prognosis.
-These include juvenile pilocytic astrocytomas and dysembryoplastic neuroepithelial tumors (DNETs).
+- Some low-grade types called non-infiltrating astrocytomas do not usually grow into nearby tissues and tend to have a good prognosis.
+These include pilocytic astrocytomas and dysembryoplastic neuroepithelial tumors (DNETs).
 They are more common in children than in adults.

-These tumors start in brain cells called oligodendrocytes.
-Like astrocytomas, most of these can grow into (infiltrate) nearby brain tissue and cannot be completely removed by surgery.
+These tumors start in brain glial cells called oligodendrocytes.
+These tumors tend to grow slowly, but like astrocytomas, most of them can grow into (infiltrate) nearby brain tissue and cannot be removed completely by surgery.
 Oligodendrogliomas sometimes spread along the CSF pathways but rarely spread outside the brain or spinal cord.
+As with astrocytomas, they can become more aggressive over time.
 Very aggressive forms of these tumors are known as anaplastic oligodendrogliomas.
 Only about 2% of brain tumors are oligodendrogliomas.

 These tumors arise from ependymal cells, which line the ventricles.
 They can range from fairly low-grade (less aggressive) tumors to higher grade ones, which are called anaplastic ependymomas.
 Only about 2% of brain tumors are ependymomas.